 The width of the goalposts must be the same thickness as the lines – no more than 12 cm/5 inches.
 Check out these portable goals on Amazon, it only takes 3 minutes to set up!

-If you’re looking for full-sized soccer goals that have wheels, so that you easily move them for training sessions, games or so that they can be easily put to one side, read our article here.
+If you’re looking for full-sized soccer goals with wheels so that you can easily move them for training sessions, games, or so that they can be easily put to one side, read our article here.

 Soccer Field FAQ